-113. While Mr Al Mahdi was found responsible for the destruction of this Protected Building,140 according to UNESCO, Sheikh Mohamed Mahmoud Al Arawani was not a saint for which this site did not constitute a mausoleum that fell within the organisation's scope of work.
+- 113. While Mr Al Mahdi was found responsible for the destruction of this Protected Building, 140 according to UNESCO, Sheikh Mohamed Mahmoud Al Arawani was not a saint for which this site did not constitute a mausoleum that fell within the organisation's scope of work.
 In other words, the Al Arawani mausoleum has not been rebuilt by UNESCO.
-In order to respond properly to the Chamber's request for a protection and maintenance plan, 141 the Trust Fund proposes rebuilding Sheikh Al Arawani's tomb, and then including it in the other protection measures proposed.

-114. [REDACTED] the Trust Fund proposes setting aside a provision of EUR $15,000^{142}$ to cover all the studies and costs related to the reconstruction of the mausoleum.
-[REDACTED].
+In order to respond properly to the Chamber's request for a protection and maintenance plan, 141 the Trust Fund proposes rebuilding Sheikh Al Arawani's tomb, and then including it in the other protection measures proposed. - 114.
+No studies have been conducted to date on reconstructing the mausoleum, but the Trust Fund proposes setting aside a provision of EUR 15,000142 to cover all the studies and costs related to the reconstruction of the mausoleum. with the involvement of Sheikh Al Arawani's family.